openags/Awesome-AI-Scientist-Papers/README.md

 ```
 bibtex
 @article{zhangautonomous,
-  title={Autonomous Generalist Scientist: Towards and Beyond Human-level Automatic Research Using Foundation Model-Based AI Agents and Robots (A Position)},
+  title={Autonomous Generalist Scientist: Towards and Beyond Human-Level Scientific Research with Agentic and Embodied AI and Robots},
-  author={Zhang, Pengsong and Pearson, Alfredo and Wang, Zhenting, Welcome co-authors}
+  author={Zhang, Pengsong and Zhang, Heng and Xu, Huazhe and Xu, Renjun and Wang, Zhenting and Wang, Cong and Garg, Animesh and Li, Zhibin and Liu, Xinyu and Ajoudani, Arash}
 }
 ```
 ## License